 Kazakhstan is an awesome and expansive Central Asian country that has almost every kind of landscape imaginable.
 It’s a hidden gem that hasn’t been overrun with tourists yet.
 It’s most definitely worth a visit and should be near the top of your bucketlist!
+Before you go, You’ll need to read this list of 12 Things to Know About Kazakhstan.

 Most people speak Kazakh, alongside Russian.
 Both languages have huge similarities.
 For example, the word for cafe in Russian is кафе and in Kazakh it is кафеci.
 Both languages use the Cyrillic alphabet.
 The Kazakh Cyrillic Alphabet has 9 unique characters not found in the 33 character Russian Cyrillic Alphabet.